 The one page letter of interest should:

-- demonstrate the reason for your interest in this project and in lupus-related work, and highlight your commitment to reduction of health disparities
+- Demonstrate the reason for your interest in this project and in pediatric-adult related work, and highlight your commitment to reduction of health disparities

-- identify the elements of the project in which you are most interested (e.g., evaluation, curriculum development, clinical trials recruitment) and describe your level of experience in the areas you have identified – a lower level of experience will not necessarily preclude participation
+- Identify the elements of the project in which you are most interested (e.g., app development, self-management skills, evaluation) and describe your level of experience in the areas you have identified – a lower level of experience will not necessarily preclude participation

 In addition, please also provide an updated biosketch in the NIH format.